NodeDash/Docs/docs/Devices/overview.md

 ## Device Status Monitoring

-Helium Device Manager automatically monitors device status based on communication patterns:
+NodeDash automatically monitors device status based on communication patterns:

 - **Online**: Device has communicated within its expected transmission window
 - **Offline**: Device has not communicated for longer than its expected window